dfdx/RDKafka.jl/README.md

 end
 ```

-And procude a few messages using `KafkaProducer`
+And produce a few messages using `KafkaProducer`

 ```julia
 using RDKafka